mu-majid/sql-postgres-lab/README.md

 ## Overview

+  * CMU database course by andy pavlo is a good resource for how the DB engine works internally.
   * This repository is meant to hold notes, code, and diagrams that are implemented/written during studying a course covering postgresSQL.

 ### Database Design process